real-stanford/PyRealSense/README.md

     ./realsense
     ```

-2. Keep the executable running, and test a python TCP client that fetches RGB-D data from the active TCP server, run the following:
+    Optionally, pick your own port

     ```shell
+    ./realsense 12345
+    ```

+2. If there are multiple cameras, a prompt will print out their serial numbers and ask you to choose which device

+    ```shell
+    Found 2 devices.
+    [0] 821212062745
+    [1] 805212060035
+    Pick one device:
+    ```
+    In this case, for instance, you can choose `0` or `1`.

+3. Keep the executable running, and test a python TCP client that fetches RGB-D data from the active TCP server, run the following:

+    ```shell
     python capture.py
     ```

-3. You can change the camera parameter by changing the following lines in the ``realsense.cpp`` file:
+4. You can change the camera parameter by changing the following lines in the ``realsense.cpp`` file:

     ```shell
     int stream_width = 640;